npranto/math.js/SETUP.md

 - Can I use CommonJS module on the browser?
 What about support for Node core modules (i.e., child_process, net).
 How can I ensure that browser can use that as well?
 - Find a tutorial for editorconfig and how to set it up on VSCode and Atom
 - look into creative UIs for running pre-commit hooks (like w/ loading spinners and so on)
+- read more on babel presets and babel parser in general
+- TODO: only minify builds on production

 <style>
   .header {